-The Phase III DEFINE study was a multicenter, double-blind trial of Tecfidera.
-In this study, 240 mg of Tecfidera was given either twice or three times daily versus placebo for two years.
-The study met its primary endpoint with a 49 to 50-percent reduction in the proportion of patients who relapsed during the study period.
-One of the secondary clinical endpoints was confirmed disability progression.
-Each of the two Tecfidera doses reduced the risk of sustained disability progression (for at least 12 weeks) by 34 to 38 percent.
+In the DEFINE study, 240 mg of Tecfidera was given either twice or three times daily versus placebo for two years.
+The study met its primary endpoint with a 49-to 50-percent reduction in the proportion of patients who relapsed during the study period.
+In addition, each of the two doses reduced the risk of sustained disability progression (for at least 12 weeks) by 34-to-38 percent.

-The Phase III CONFIRM study was also a multicenter, double-blind trial.
-For two years, it compared the same two doses of Tecfidera with placebo (as done in the DEFINE study) and also compared the same placebo group to a group receiving daily subcutaneous injections of Copaxone.
+The CONFIRM study compared the same two dosing frequencies of Tecfidera with placebo for two years and also compared the same placebo group to a group receiving daily subcutaneous injections of Copaxone.
 (Please note that the study was not designed to compare the effectiveness of Tecfidera to Copaxone.)
 The study met its primary endpoint with a reduction in relapse rates of 44 to 51 percent for Tecfidera compared to placebo.
 No statistically significant difference was observed in the remaining clinical endpoint of confirmed disability progression, possibly due to the unexpectedly low rate of progression in the placebo group.
 In both studies, compared to placebo, individuals given Tecfidera had significantly reduced disease activity as shown on magnetic resonance imaging (MRI) scans.
-These included significant reductions in the number and size of new and enhancing brain lesions (areas of disease activity, inflammation, and potential damage to the myelin and nerves).